-- Payment: Some companies pay students on placement 800 EUR a month, others pay nothing at all.
+- Payment: Some companies pay students on placement a monthly compensation, while others do not.
 If you feel you will benefit from the practical experience, you should choose the work placement even if it does not pay well.

 What are the legal requirements?

 The same legal regulations as for student side jobs also apply to work placements.
 Work placements are considered regular work, even if they are unpaid.
 If you are not from the European Union or the European Economic Area, you are permitted to work for up to 120 days a year.
-If you work more than this, you will need a permit from the Ausländerbehörde (foreigners' office) and the Agentur für Arbeit (Federal Employment Agency).
+If you work more than this, you will need a permit from the (foreigners' office) and the (Federal Employment Agency).
 More information is available .
-Excepted from this rule are work placements that are covered by the study regulations for your degree programme (mandatory work placements).
+Excepted from this rule are work placements that are covered by the for your degree programme (mandatory work placements).

 How do I find a work placement?

 If you are looking for a work placement, you should first consider what direction you want your career to take.
 A work placement allows you to try out interests, skills and knowledge from your degree programme in practice.
 Once you have determined your aims, the professional fields in which you want to work will usually also be clear.
 Then you can search the appropriate online job exchanges or look through the work placement exchange of your higher education institution for vacancies.